BolajiAyodeji/Blogposts/ck7ft0r9100p7nds1ja70s9mu.md

 Whenever you apply any transformation to an image, Cloudinary performs the following optimizations by default:

 - Strips all associated metadata from the transformed image file leaving the original image untouched
-- Applies an automatic quality adjustment to generated WebP, GIF, JPEG, and JPEG-XR formats.
+- Applies an automatic quality adjustment to generated WebP, GIF, JPEG, and JPEG-XR image formats.
 - Runs optimization algorithms to minimize the file size without impairing the visual quality when generating images in the PNG, JPEG, or GIF format.

 ## Getting Started